-If you’ve recently discovered it’s too late for an abortion, you still have at least two options–parenting and adoption.
+If you’ve recently discovered it’s too late for an abortion, you still have at least two options.
+These are parenting and adoption.
 This article provides resources if you’re thinking about parenting.
 It also outlines things to think about and the next steps if you are considering adoption.
 Here are at least two options if it’s too late for an abortion.

 Choosing to Parent

+Is parenting your child an option?
 Some women consider abortion when their circumstances can’t support parenting a child.
-Kids are expensive, and for many people who can barely cover expenses on their own, adding a child to the mix is overwhelming.
+Kids are expensive.
+For many people who can barely cover expenses on their own, adding a child to the mix is overwhelming.
 If you’re figuring out how parenting would look, there are several public resources that can help.
 But be forewarned.
 They may have long waiting lists, up to several years in some cases.
 This doesn’t mean you shouldn’t explore and exhaust every possibility.
 Here are some places to start:

 Resources to Cover Basic Needs and Expenses

 - Benefits.gov has a listing of more than 1,000 government-funded benefit and assistance programs.
-Complete the on-line questionnaire, and find out what benefit programs you are eligible for based on your needs and situation.
+Complete the on-line questionnaire.
+Then find out what benefit programs you are eligible for based on your needs and situation.
 The site also gives information on how to apply for these programs.

-- When you need cash to cover basic needs, consider TANF, more commonly known as welfare.
+- When you need cash to cover basic needs, consider TANF.
+This is more commonly known as welfare.
 This temporary financial assistance comes with a maximum benefit in your lifetime.
 Some states will require that you find a job within a certain period after receiving this aid.
 To apply, contact your local health and human services office.

 - The high cost for food can be a big surprise to new parents, especially if you’re a single income household.
-You may be eligible for Supplemental Nutrition Assistance Program (SNAP) also known as food stamps.
+You may be eligible for Supplemental Nutrition Assistance Program (SNAP).
+This is commonly known as food stamps.
 You can apply through your local health and human services office.